 We pride ourselves on offering a unique vacation experience to our Campers that is fun and minimizes safety risks.
 To that end — though it is rare — we may determine that the level of need you present may be too great to permit your attendance, in which case your registration may be cancelled and your registration fees refunded.
 Those Campers who fail to accurately disclose details around any current or pre-existing conditions prior to arrival whose needs or conditions are determined to present safety concerns for themselves or others that cannot be reasonably accommodated once they are at Camp may be required to depart early.
 In such cases, registration fees are non-refundable.

-While Camp can pretty much be fun & games all the time, we understand that an often-loud, always-friend-filled environment can be overwhelming for a lot of folx, especially those on the neurodiverse spectrum.
+While Camp can pretty much be fun & games all the time, we understand that an often-loud, always-friend-filled environment can be overwhelming for a lot of people, especially those on the neurodiverse spectrum.
 As an alternative, we do make available a dedicated sensory-friendly, low talk, quiet space complete with low-key, decompression activities for Campers to enjoy, such as adult coloring books, fidget toys, etc. Or you can just enjoy the space with the understanding of being uninterrupted or not spoken to, if you so choose.
-We want everyone at Camp to have the best time ever and encourage everyone to prioritize their own mental health during the week – everyone needs a break sometimes!
+We want everyone at Camp to have the best time ever and encourage everyone to prioritize their own mental health during the week.
+Everyone needs a break sometimes!

 What hours are the Camp bar open?